The practice of subsidiarity in order to obtain the optimal solution.

 Not all the cathedrals were completed, and we know that after 1307, the companions took an oath to protest against the destruction of the Knights of the Temple network, to build only one arrow at the new cathedrals as long as royal absolutism remained.

 Even today, tourists come to these cities of Alsace to visit the remains of that time of the cathedrals when the cities were free and united in a powerful confederation.
 When the tourist or spirituality seeker, from the platform of the Mont Sainte Odile sees the spire of the cathedral of Strasbourg and some other free cities of the time of the Decapolis, including at his feet the town of Obernai, this tourist can measure the concrete achievements of descending subsidiarity from the ancient knowledge brought by the Duke of Alsace’s daughter from the abbey of Baume les Dames to this mountain with Celtic vestiges and the culture of megaliths.
-From this mountain, the ancient knowledge of civilizations flourishing in networks of life, has spread in the plain to this cathedral of pink grace, cathedral color of the day (according to the poet Louis Aragon).
+From this mountain, the ancient knowledge of civilizations flourishing in networks of life, has spread in the plain to this cathedral of pink will stone, cathedral color of the day (according to poet Louis Aragon in the Song of the University of Strasbourg, the French Diane).
 We will return in our fourth part to this complementarity between individual and common property and collective property, which we will reintroduce.

 The link between top-down and bottom-up subsidiarity is easy to forge.